All Episodes

 I thought foreign agents were not supposed to impact our elections.

-Information that was unverified that we know now know is unverifiable because Christopher Steele doesn't stand by his own dossier.
+How did that get leaked information that was unverified that we now know is unverifiable because Christopher Steele doesn't stand by his own dossier.

 He says he has no idea if it's true.

-Um, how did you ignore all of that?
+How did you ignore all of that?

-What turned out to be Russian disinformation, Russian lies, bought and paid for by one candidate, and used to bludgeon the other candidate, and even people you hire like Strzok and Page, no thanks to Muller, we found their text messages.
+What turned out to be Russian disinformation, Russian lies, bought and paid for by one candidate and used to bludgeon the other candidate.

 That was because of Michael Horowitz, the inspector general.

-Um I don't see the answer that would ever make any sense for him.
+I don't see the answer that would ever make any sense for him.

-And remember, you know, this whole issue, the attorney general.
+And remember, you know, this whole issue, the Attorney General.

-So we used to have the independent counsel statute.
+So we used to have the Independent Counsel Statute.

-That was up until the Clinton years.
+That was up to the Clinton years.

-Remember the star report.
+Remember the Star Report?

 There were 11 specific crimes that Ken Starr outlined as it relates to crimes that Bill Clinton committed.